Ehyiah/ux-quill/README.md

                 ],
                 'quill_options' => [
                 // this is where you customize the WYSIWYG by creating one or many Groups
-                // you can also build your groups using a classic array but many clases are covering almost every Quill Fields see below
+                // you can also build your groups using a classic array but many classes are covering almost every Quill Fields see below
                     QuillGroup::build(
                         new BoldInlineField(),
                         new ItalicInlineField(),